Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Human Values

 \paragraph{Empirical analysis of safetywashing.} We provide clarity to this debate.
 Is alignment with human preferences, as operationalized by standard benchmarks, mainly determined by upstream model general capabilities?

 We preliminarily provide context for interpreting correlations.
 We note that the correlation between SAT and ACT math scores—tests designed to measure similar constructs—is $81.5\%$ \cite{HanoverResearch2015}.
-Similarly, we observe a mean correlation of $74.4\%$ ($\sigma$ = $15.1\%$) between capabilities benchmarks for instruct-tuned language models.
+Similarly, we observe a mean correlation of $67.5\%$ ($\sigma$ = $14.3\%$) between capabilities benchmarks for instruct-tuned language models.
 Consequently, if ``safety benchmarks'' have similarly high correlations, they are not highly empirically distinct from upstream general capabilities.
 We treat correlations below $40\%$ as a low correlation.

-Our analysis of MT-Bench and LMSYS Chatbot Arena reveals high correlations between human preference alignment metrics and upstream model capabilities in chat models, even by the standards of capabilities metrics.
-We observe a similar but weaker effect in base models (MT-Bench correlation of $64.2\%$), with some of the best base models performing stronger on MT-Bench than many chat models.
-Alignment evaluations largely measure upstream model capabilities; as a goal to guide model development, alignment metrics are very similar to other capabilities benchmarks.
+Our analysis of MT-Bench and LMSYS Chatbot Arena reveals high correlations between human preference alignment metrics and both upstream model capabilities and compute used in chat models, even by the standards of capabilities metrics.
+We observe a similar but weaker effect in base models (MT-Bench capabilities correlation of $64.2\%$), with some of the best base models performing stronger on MT-Bench than many chat models.
+Alignment evaluations largely measure upstream model capabilities and compute investment; as a goal to guide model development, alignment metrics are very similar to other capabilities benchmarks.
 We can also see many of the distinctions made about human preference alignment and capabilities are \textit{distinctions without a difference}.
 Yet, many labs still prioritize ``alignment'' as a safety-focused research direction.

 It stands that labs can advance alignment benchmarks without advancing safety, making it one avenue to safetywash.
 Furthermore, given that an AI system's alignment with human preferences can be enhanced by increasing capabilities (e.g., increasing the number of parameters and tokens), a question remains as to what makes preference alignment a truly distinct and pressing safety-related research area.
 If safety-critical ``alignment edge cases'' of concern will persist with capabilities enhancements, as intuitive arguments suggest, they fail to be meaningfully captured by current alignment benchmarks.